Age of Criminal Responsibility Bill [HL]

 Description

-The core change introduced by this bill is the amendment of Section 50 of the Children and Young Persons Act 1933.
-This section currently sets the age of criminal responsibility at 10 years.
-The bill replaces "ten" with "twelve," raising the age at which a child can be prosecuted for a crime.
-The bill specifies that it will come into force on a date to be determined by the Secretary of State and applies only to England and Wales.
+The primary change introduced by this bill is the amendment of Section 50 of the Children and Young Persons Act 1933.
+The amendment substitutes "twelve" for "ten," effectively raising the age at which a child can be prosecuted for a crime.
+The bill also includes standard clauses specifying the short title (Age of Criminal Responsibility Act 2013), allowing the Secretary of State to determine the commencement date, and confirming that it applies only to England and Wales.

 Government Spending